aframevr/aframe/docs/primitives/a-ring.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The ring primitive creates a ring or disc shape.
+The ring primitive creates a ring or disc shape using the [geometry component] with type set to `ring`.

 ## Example